Mythrendel/Button-Symbols/README.md

 ## Usage / Instructions

-Copy the button symbol from the provided Sketch file or create a symbol that contains the following layers (named exactly these things and preferably in this order):
+Getting started with the built-in sample button is probably the easiest way to check out how this plugin works.
+Just select an artboard, group, or layer and run the `Button Symbols > Insert Sample Button` command.

+You will then have a new master symbol named ButtonSymbols/Primary in your Symbols page and a new instance of that symbol will be automatically placed.

+That sample button contains the following layers.

 * Label (text layer)
 * Background (shape layer)